anbcodes/the-corner/README.md

 3. `tsc .`
 4. `node main.js`

-Everything is stored in the filesystem as JSON files at `./data`.
+Everything is stored in the filesystem as JSON files in `./data`.